Continue to site >

 Fund Description

 Under normal circumstances, the Fund invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities.
 This policy can be changed by the Fund upon sixty (60) days’ prior written notice to shareholders.
 For purposes of this policy, equity securities include common stock, real estate investment trusts (“REITs”) and American depositary receipts (“ADRs”), including unsponsored ADRs.
-The Fund may invest in the securities of U.S. and non-U.S. issuers of any market capitalization and may from time to time have significant exposure to one or more economic sectors.
+The Fund may invest in the securities of U.S. and non-U.S. issuers of any market capitalization and has exposure to one or more economic sectors.

 The Adviser uses a thematic investing approach to manage the Fund’s assets.
 Thematic investing involves capitalizing on what the Adviser believes to be powerful trends, disruptive ideas, innovations and economic forces that are secular (i.e., long-term and persisting regardless of macroeconomic cycles) and are reshaping the world (“Themes”).
 Examples of Themes include: